net-titech/net-titech.github.io/_posts/2017-02-27-deep-compression.md

 ## <i class="fa fa-calendar"></i> Mar 2017

+**Towards Convolutional Neural Networks Compression via Global Error Reconstruction **.
+Lin et al., IJCAI.
+2016 - _Arie_ {: .notice}
+> This paper proposed 2 compression steps: First, utilized SVD-based Low-Rank Approximation to compress the parameters in fully connected layer (layer wise).
+Then, make a cross-layer compression via back-propagation by minimizing the reconstruction error between the outputs of both the original and the compressed.

 **Dynamic Network Surgery for Efficient DNNs**.
 Guo et al., NIPS.
 2016 - _Kaushalya_ {: .notice}
 > This paper was [presented](https://papers.nips.cc/paper/6165-dynamic-network-surgery-for-efficient-dnns) as a poster at NIPS 2016.
 Two operations: pruning and splicing (recovery of pruned connections) are performed in a continuous manner.
 Connections are pruned based on the magnitude of their weights.
 Authors claim a 17.7X compression rate for AlexNet.